unsigned-/UrlParserJS/README.md

 //  }
 ```

-Build a url from a object returned by `parse`
+Build a url from a object returned by `parse`.

 ```javascript
 var _url = UrlParser.parse(_urlParts);